Early Hounds of the Southern Mediterranean

 Despite the name by which it is often called, it was quite different to the modern Greyhound.
 Some images depict this dog with pricked ears, somewhat like the Pharaoh Hound of today, others depict it with dropped ears looking more like a smooth coated Saluki.
 Whatever one chooses to call it, this long legged sleek Gaze Hound gives us a distinct type of dog.

 These first purpose-bred hunting dogs, descended from the original Peat Dogs of Europe, the Livestock Guardian dogs of Eurasia, combined with the sleek Gazehounds of the Mediterranean, were selectively crossed and back-crossed again until, by the 14th Century the sport of hunting had developed among the nobility and those of influence.
-The dog became respected in its own right, with two distinct types of hunting dogs, Scent Hounds and Sight Hounds emerging.
+The dog became respected in its own right, with two distinct types of hunting dogs, Scent Hounds and Sight Hounds emerging, many named after the prey which the hunted for example the Deerhound hunted deer, the Staghound hunted male deer, the Wolfhound hunted wolves and the Boarhound is an ancient European breed which used to hunt wild boar (pigs or swine).
 These dogs were prized and respected, with some favourites even being allowed to share their masters' couches!
 The sport of hunting had entrenched the dog-man relationship and proved that dogs could be purpose bred.

 'If you want to become a master, it is necessary to hunt stag with a Bloodhound for a long time and you will see that it will teach you many things'.